aspose-imaging/Aspose.Imaging-Documentation/java/developer-guide/how-to/edit-photo-programmatically/_index.md

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-In certain situations, images may have key subjects or specific individuals in photos that you want to isolate and position in the central region of the image.
-You can define a rectangular area for this designated area and achieve this image cropping using the methods provided by the Aspose.Imaging library.
+In certain situations, images may have key objects or specific figures in photos that you want to isolate and position in the central region of the image.
+You can define a rectangular area for this designated figure and achieve this image cropping using the methods provided by the Aspose.Imaging library.
 </p>

 Java code example: [howto crop image](crop-image).